Sports Medicine in Washington, Indiana

 Our athletic trainers also assist with patient care in our rehab therapies

-a complete health care team, the certified athletic trainer works under
+complete health care team, the certified athletic trainer works under the direction

-the direction of a licensed physician and in cooperation with other health
+of a licensed physician and in cooperation with other health care professionals,

 Our Athletic Care Team’s Qualifications